NE Houston shooting: Police investigating after 4 people were shot

 HOUSTON - An investigation is underway after four people were shot in northeast Houston on Tuesday evening.

-According to Houston police, the shooting occurred on the 6700 block of Lockwood.
+According to Houston police, the shooting occurred on the 6700 block of Lockwood just after 6:45 p.m.

 SUGGESTED: Gerald Williams takes plea deal in road rage shooting of David Castro after Houston Astros game